AqilNuman23/todolist-app/README.md

 ## About the Assessment

-Its a project called ToDoList using Laravel framework.
+Its a project called ToDoList using Laravel framework ver 9.0

 ## How to set up